Time-based currency: Criticisms

 Some criticisms of timebanking have focused on the time credit's inadequacies as a form of currency and as a market information mechanism.
 Frank Fisher of MIT predicted in the 1980s that such a currency "would lead to the kind of distortion of market forces which had crippled Russia's economy."

-Dr. Gill Seyfang's study of the Gorbals TimeBank—one of the few studies of timebanking done by the academic community—listed several other non-theoretical problems with timebanking.
+Gill Seyfang's study of the Gorbals TimeBank—one of the few studies of timebanking done by the academic community—listed several other non-theoretical problems with timebanking.
 The first is the difficulty of communicating to potential members exactly what makes timebanking different, or "getting people to understand the difference between timebanking and traditional volunteering."
 She also notes that there is no guarantee that every person's needs will be provided for by a timebank by dint of the fact that the supply of certain skills may be lacking in a community.

 One of the most stringent criticisms of timebanking is its organizational sustainability.
 While some member-run TimeBanks with relatively low overhead costs do exist, others pay a staff to keep the organization running.
 This can be quite expensive for smaller organizations and without a long-term source of funding, they may fold.

 Timebanking around the world

-Timebanking UK

-The first British time bank opened in 1998 in Stroud, Gloucestershire.
-Timebanking UK, or TBUK, was founded in 2002 by social activist Martin Simon, inspired by the growth of timebanking in the USA.
-TBUK is a charity and membership organisation providing advice, resources, software and training to anyone who wants to set up a community time bank, develop an existing one, or learn more about timebanking.
-TBUK also advocates for timebanking at UK government and policy level, and supports organisations who wish to incorporate an asset-based approach into their practice.

-By March 2021, almost six million hours had been exchanged by TBUK members, and there are time banks throughout the UK, from the Isle of Wight to Stanley in Perthshire.